moorepants/dissertation/_sources/davisbicycle.txt

    a = 2 h \left(\frac{\pi v}{L}\right)^2 + g

-The maximum height of of a 1 meter long bump and forward speed of 7 m/s to give a 3 g acceleration is
+The maximum height of a 1 meter long bump and forward speed of 7 m/s to give a 3 g acceleration is

 .. math::